How to Add Market Visibility to HeavyBid or Excel Without Replacing What Works

 3. Decide where to tighten (selective) or hold margin

-Use case 3: Post-bid learning (build a feedback loop)
+Use Case 3: Post-bid learning (build a feedback loop)

 Goal: stop repeating the same misses